CBET-DT: American programming preemptions and other variances

 As Windsor is part of the Detroit market, CBET is required to preempt American shows on the CBC network schedule of which exclusive rights are claimed by American stations in the market.
-Most American programming that was part of the CBC schedule throughout Canada could not be broadcast by CBET and, thus, was replaced by other programming.
+Most American programming that was part of the CBC schedule throughout Canada (except for children's programs that met E/I regulations) could not be broadcast by CBET and, thus, was replaced by other programming.

 As of the 2011–12 season, these programs were Wheel of Fortune (which aired on the national CBC schedule at 4:30 p.m.) and Jeopardy!
 (7:30 p.m.).
 These preemptions are due to Detroit rightsholder WDIV-TV (channel 4), which airs both programs during the 7 p.m. hour.
 This ended at the start of the 2012-13 season, as the CBC decided not to renew its rights to Wheel and Jeopardy! when its contract to run both shows expired, and replaced the shows with Canadian-produced programming.

-CBET handled these anomalies (as well as its one-hour 6:00 p.m. local newscast, which as noted below differs from most CBC stations) by airing repeats of Rick Mercer Report or 22 Minutes at 4:30 p.m., various documentaries from the CBC library at 5:00 p.m. (different from the ones aired across the network at 1:00 p.m.), and Coronation Street from 7:00 to 8:00 (whereas Corrie airs from 6:30 to 7:30 on most other stations).
+CBET handled these anomalies (as well as its one-hour 6 p.m. local newscast, which as noted below differs from most CBC stations) by airing repeats of Rick Mercer Report or 22 Minutes at 4:30 p.m., various documentaries from the CBC library at 5 p.m. (different from the ones aired across the network at 1 p.m.), and Coronation Street from 7 to 8 p.m. (whereas Corrie airs from 6:30 to 7:30 on most other stations).

-Following the CBC's removal of Wheel and Jeopardy! in the fall of 2012, some evening programming variations remain, with Rick Mercer Report at 5:00 p.m., various programming (specials, documentaries, and repeats of other shows) at 5:30 p.m., and the one-hour 6:00 p.m. local newscast, with the remainder of the schedule in pattern with the other CBC stations (including Coronation Street, which is reduced to a single episode weeknights at 7:30 p.m. on the CBC network).
-After CBET's expansion of its supper-hour newscast in September 2013, variances involve Rick Mercer Report at 5:00 p.m. (seen on other stations at 6:30 p.m.), and a simulcast of the 11 p.m. newscast from sister station CBLT-DT in Toronto instead of its own late news program.
+Following the CBC's removal of Wheel and Jeopardy! in the fall of 2012, some evening programming variations remain, with Rick Mercer Report at 5 p.m., various programming (specials, documentaries, and repeats of other shows) at 5:30 p.m., and the one-hour 6 p.m. local newscast, with the remainder of the schedule in pattern with the other CBC stations (including Coronation Street, which is reduced to a single episode weeknights at 7:30 p.m. on the CBC network).
+After CBET's expansion of its supper-hour newscast in September 2013, variances involve Rick Mercer Report at 5 p.m. (seen on other stations at 6:30 p.m.), and a simulcast of the 11 p.m. newscast from sister station CBLT-DT in Toronto instead of its own late news program.

-Despite all of the U.S. preemptions, however, on the CBC Kids lineup, Arthur and Daniel Tiger's Neighborhood (which both can also be seen on WTVS in Detroit) are not affected and are not subject to preemption on CBET.
+Despite all of the U.S. preemptions, however, some shows on the CBC Kids lineup, including Arthur, Daniel Tiger's Neighborhood, and Molly of Denali (which could also be seen on PBS member station WTVS in Detroit), are not affected due to them being E/I compliant, and thus are not subject to preemption on CBET.